svalio/atlassian-connect-express-encryption/README.md

 Lastly, let's add the project files to Heroku and deploy!

 If you aren't already there, switch to your project home directory.
-This should be the location of your `package.json` file.
 From there, run these commands:

     git remote add heroku git@heroku.com:<add-on-name>.git
     git push heroku master

 It will take a minute or two for Heroku to spin up your add-on.
-It will need to install node and all of its dependencies.
 When it's done, you'll be given the URL where your add-on is deployed, however, you'll still need to register it on your Atlassian instance.

-If you're running an OnDemand instance of JIRA or Confluence locally, you can install from UPM.
+If you're running an OnDemand instance of JIRA or Confluence locally, you can install it from the add-on administration console.
 See complete [instructions in the Atlassian Connect doc](https://developer.atlassian.com/display/AC/Hello+World#HelloWorld-Registertheadd-on) for more information.

+For further detail, we recommend reading [Getting Started with Node.js on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

 ## Troubleshooting